dschere/node-cspread/README.md

 Build & Install:

      You must first have the spread toolkit built and installed.
 The binding.gpy expects the spread to be installed in the /usr/local/lib directory.
-Next you can build the addon by doing:
+Next you can build the addon by executing the following

 cd node-cspread
 node-gyp build